Calpurnia

 Is Calpurnia a passive figure or an active one?

-She is more active than her two scenes initially suggest, and the activity is rhetorical and political rather than physical.
-Within the constraints of her position, she does an unusual amount of work.
-She volunteers herself as the named cause of Caesar staying home ("call it my fear / That keeps you in the house, and not your own"), which is a political gift to her husband; she proposes the cover story (Antony will go to the Senate); she diagnoses Caesar's flaw to his face ("your wisdom is consumed in confidence"); and she anchors her appeal not in superstition but in cosmic logic ("the heavens themselves blaze forth the death of princes").
+She is more active than her two scenes first suggest, and the activity is rhetorical and political rather than physical.
+Within the constraints of her position she does an unusual amount of work.
+She volunteers herself as the named cause of Caesar staying home ("call it my fear / That keeps you in the house, and not your own"), which is a political gift to her husband; she proposes the cover story; she diagnoses Caesar's flaw to his face ("your wisdom is consumed in confidence"); and she anchors her appeal in cosmic logic rather than superstition ("the heavens themselves blaze forth the death of princes").
 None of this is passive.
-What it is, is unsuccessful — and the play's structural choice to let her be unsuccessful is part of its argument about the limits of female political voice in the Roman world it depicts.
-Modern criticism has tended to reread Calpurnia upward in this respect, treating her not as the worried wife of older readings but as the play's most accurate political seer, defeated not by her own deficiency but by Decius's superior access to the audience that mattered.
+What it is, is unsuccessful – and the play's choice to let her fail is part of its argument about the limits of female political voice in the Roman world it depicts.
+Modern criticism has tended to reread Calpurnia upward, treating her not as the worried wife of older readings but as the play's most accurate political seer, defeated not by any deficiency of her own but by Decius's superior access to the audience that mattered.

 Why does Caesar ignore Calpurnia despite her being correct?

 Several reasons operate together.
-The first is vanity: Caesar would rather face danger than be seen, in front of the Senate and the city, as a man who stays home because his wife had a bad dream.
-Decius weaponises this directly when he asks what the senators will whisper if Caesar fails to appear.
-The second is theology: Caesar has constructed, by the time of Act 2, a public self in which he is closer to the gods than to other men, and that public self has no room for the kind of intimate, embodied warning Calpurnia offers.
-He speaks of himself in the third person ("Yet Caesar shall go forth"); he refuses to lie about being sick because Caesar does not lie; he is, by this point, partly a performance.
-The third is the play's structural fatalism: the omens are real, the warnings are real, and they are all overridden, by Caesar and by Cassius and by Brutus, in turn.
-Calpurnia is not the only character whose accurate counsel goes unheard in 2.2 — the soothsayer's "beware the ides of March" is dismissed in 1.2, and the augurers' inability to find a heart in the sacrifice is mentioned and ignored in 2.2 itself.
-Calpurnia is the most articulate of these warnings, and she fails for the same reason all of them fail: Caesar's public self has stopped being able to take counsel from anyone.
+The first is vanity: Caesar would rather face danger than be seen, before the Senate and the city, as a man who stays home because his wife had a bad dream – and Decius weaponises exactly this when he asks what the senators will whisper.
+The second is theology: by Act 2, Caesar has built a public self that is closer to the gods than to other men, and that self has no room for the intimate, embodied warning Calpurnia offers.
+He speaks of himself in the third person ("Yet Caesar shall go forth"); he refuses to lie about being sick because Caesar does not lie; he is, by now, partly a performance.
+The third is the play's structural fatalism: the omens are real, the warnings are real, and they are all overridden in turn – by Caesar, by Cassius, by Brutus.
+Calpurnia is not the only accurate counsel ignored in A2S2; the soothsayer's "beware the ides of March" is dismissed in A1S2, and the augurers' failure to find a heart in the sacrifice is mentioned and waved away in A2S2 itself.
+Calpurnia is the most articulate of these warnings, and she fails for the same reason they all do: Caesar's public self has stopped being able to take counsel from anyone.

 James Anthony